 We’ve got a lot to learn, but the Wiki entry on Georgism helpfully collated together some studies of land values from the US, UK and Australia, that suggest that the sums raised would be more than sufficient, in these links here:

 We have heard there are eminent economic professors around who profess that rent constitutes 1% of GDP, if even that.
 Over many, many years, rent has been made to disappear, has become invisible even to those who profess Economics.
 Mason Gaffney’s Land as a Distinctive Factor of Production in 1994, traces the historical trail of this mystery.
 Once the labyrinthine taxes are unpicked, the world looks very different.

-Fred Harrison, a man that has to be taken very seriously by merit of a track record as an economist that suggests he’s one of a very few who understands what they’re talking about, writes about such obfuscations in The Traumatised Society, and his reckoning is that that rents in a modern economy like Britain’s are about 33% of annual national revenue.
+Fred Harrison, a man that has to be taken very seriously by merit of a track record as an economist that suggests he’s one of a very few who understands what they’re talking about, writes about such obfuscations in The Traumatised Society, and the reckoning here is that that rents in a modern economy like Britain’s are about 33% of annual national revenue.
 33%.
 Mason Gaffney has mentioned to him a figure as high as 40%.

 Dr Robert Andelson had said on the matter: